coder/docs/admin/access-control/index.md

 ## Built-In Authentication

-Built-in authentication allows you (or any admin) to manually create users, who then log in with their email address and temporary password.
+Built-in authentication allows you (or any admin) to manually create users who log in with their email address and temporary password.
 Coder will ask them to change their password after they log in the first time.

 ## OpenID Connect